 Starting your dog on a new food without a transition period will be a shock to their system, and their gut won’t have a chance to adjust to it properly, which causes gastrointestinal upset.
 When dogs have a bad experience with new food, it can put them off from eating it and make the switch so much more difficult.

 The only time you should change your dog’s food suddenly is if it’s been recommended by your vet.

-What Happens if I Didn’t Transition My Dog’s Food?
+What Happens If I Didn’t Transition My Dog’s Food?

 If you transitioned your dog’s food too quickly or didn’t know you were supposed to and now your dog is sick, the best way to go about it is by withholding their food.

-Fasting your pet for a meal or two isn’t going to cause any harm to your dog and instead allows their gut to “breathe.”
+Fasting your pet for a meal or two isn’t going to cause any harm to your dog and instead allows their gut to “rest.”
 Withholding food doesn’t mean withholding water, so make sure they have plenty of it because they’re going to need it.

-When their fast of 12–24 hours is over, don’t put them back onto their food straight away, but rather offer them bland food that isn’t rich and hard to digest.
+When their fast of 12–24 hours is over, don’t put them back onto their food straight away, but instead, offer them bland food that isn’t rich and hard to digest.
 White fish or chicken with boiled rice, pasta, or potato are great options.

 Switching your dog’s food every 2–4 months is beneficial to them as it gives them nutritional variety, adds helpful bacteria to their gut, and helps them avoid developing food allergies.
 It’s also an easy way to keep your dog interested in their food, especially if they’re fussy eaters.

 Never make a sudden switch to new dog food, as it’ll cause your dog to have gastrointestinal upset.
 A slow transition, usually between 1 and 2 weeks, will help your dog’s gut adapt to the new food.